 We speak with a lot of real estate investors looking to buy real estate investment properties in Dallas and Fort Worth Texas and the surrounding areas.
 Some of them know what they’re doing when it comes to evaluating real estate investment deals in Dallas Fort Worth… and some of them are still in the learning process.

 But, since our entire business is finding great deals at deep discounts… and often passing those deals onto real estate investors like you… I thought it would be a great idea to share with you some resources to use for evaluating real estate investment deals.
-This works in any market… [market_city], surrounding areas, TX, any other states across the country.
+This works in any market including Dallas Fort Worth, surrounding areas, Texas, and any other states across the country.

 When you really boil it down… evaluating a real estate investment deal is a pretty simple process.
 If you’re looking to buy real estate as an investment, wholesale properties, hold them for rent… whatever, one of the most important parts is “buying it right” (i.e. – not overpaying).